Quick Start

 | response_format | string | No | Output format: mp3, wav, raw (PCM), mulaw (μ-law).
 Minimax model also supports opus, aac, and flac.
 Default: wav |

-For real-time applications where Time-To-First-Byte (TTFB) is critical, use streaming mode:stream: true, the API returns a stream of events:
+For real-time applications where Time-To-First-Byte (TTFB) is critical, use streaming mode:stream: true, the API returns a stream of server-sent events:

 raw (PCM) format is supported.
 For non-streaming, you can use mp3, wav, or raw.